Skip to main content

 • make it easier to give timely and usable feedback.

-Before you begin to implement standards-based assessment in your course, ensure that:
+As you implement standards-based assessment in your course, ensure that:

-• the course's learning outcome statements clearly identify criteria that indicate what students are expected to master
+• the course's learning outcomes clearly identify criteria that indicate what students are expected to master

 • assessment tasks have been chosen that will appropriately assess the learning outcomes